 How Much Can Upgrading Your Windows Save You?

 Data from the Remodeling Impact Report shows you can save hundreds of dollars each year with energy-efficient window replacements, and that homeowners generally recover about 80 percent of their costs.
 This study also found that 61 percent of homeowners have a greater desire to spend more time in their homes after installing new windows—that's a benefit we can all get behind.

 When it comes to energy use, the savings are real.
 According to Energy Star, replacing existing windows with energy-efficient windows can save you between 7 and 15 percent on your energy bill.

 Insulation upgrades can have a significant impact on energy costs and your family’s comfort.
 Increasing or replacing insulation in your home means using your heating and cooling system less.
 This can help reduce your energy bills and make for a truly energy-efficient house design.
 Older homes usually lack insulation, and bringing your home’s insulation up to modern standards can offer some serious savings.

 How to Compare Different Types of Insulation

 Every type of insulation features a label detailing the material’s R-value per inch.
 The R-value defines the material’s ability to resist heat transfer.
-The larger the R-Value, the more effective the insulation is bound to be.
-In tight spaces, insulation with high R-Value should be used, but in open space areas, thicker layers of a lower-rated material can do the trick.
+The higher the R-value, the more effective the insulation.

 - Reflective/radiant barriers: This type of insulation is usually found in the attic, as the material helps reduce heat and cold.
-Radiant and reflective barriers reflect the sun’s rays and absorb heat before it makes its way into your home, keeping you and your family cooler.
-Generally, this insulation is better for homes that see the sun more often.
+Primarily made of aluminum foil applied to one or both sides of another material such as kraft paper, plastic films, cardboard or oriented strand board, radiant and reflective barriers reflect the sun’s rays and absorb heat before it makes its way into your home.
+Reflective or radiant barriers do not reduce heat conduction like thermal insulation materials.

 How Much Does an Insulation Upgrade Cost?